 Should you tip the bell boy and maid in hotels?

-You can. if you want.
-In general, hotels add an addition of 15% for the service.
+You can if you want.
+But in general, quite a few hotels add an addition of 15% for the service.

 Tipping tour guides in The Netherlands.